d0iasm/PointerInteractionsSample/README.md

 A [`UIHoverGestureRecognizer`](https://developer.apple.com/documentation/uikit/uihovergesturerecognizer) changes the frame color of a shape view to blue when the cursor is positioned over it.
 If the user presses the command key while hovering, the frame color toggles to pink.

-Below is an example of handling the `UIHoverGestureRecognizer` to a `ShapeView` -
+Below is an example of handling the [`UIHoverGestureRecognizer`](https://developer.apple.com/documentation/uikit/uihovergesturerecognizer) to a `ShapeView`:

 ``` swift
 func hoverShape(_ gestureRecognizer: UIHoverGestureRecognizer) {